BandGigz

 If you don't receive the email within a few minutes, check your spam folder.
 If you still can't access your account, use the contact form at the bottom of this page.

 When your account is deleted, we remove or de-identify your profile, active gig listings, and pending applications.
-However, certain records are retained even after account deletion for legal, tax, accounting, and trust-and-safety purposes:
+Your past bookings and reviews stay on BandGigz but are de-identified.
+Certain records are retained even after account deletion for legal, tax, accounting, and trust-and-safety purposes:

 • Completed booking records